conseapp/conse-ui/README.md

 * 2 - pwa

 * 3 - UI/UX edits
-  * scroll to left/right hint for learning page
   * logo for learning cards **(MUST BE GIVEN)**
   * logo for explore events card background **(MUST BE GIVEN)**
-  * a separate page is needed for every role learning section like clicking on citizen roles button shows all the citizen roles
   * add role in create deck section must be based on sides (UX mock or wireframe MUST BE GIVEN)

 ## Beta Release Feature